Shayyoz/payments-service/README.md

 # payments-service
-A REST based system resposible of handling and proccessing payment request from Intuit users
+A REST based system resposible of handling and proccessing payment request from users